 One major thing to point out here is that when using the Max Lens Mod you wont have access to the full range of GoPro settings and resolutions.

-For video footage the maximum you can now shoot in is 2.7K @ 60FPS – 4K and the new 5K on the Hero 9 are not compatible with the Max Lens Mod unfortunately.
+For video footage the maximum you can now shoot in is 2.7K @ 60FPS – 4K and the new 5K on the Hero 9 and 10 are not compatible with the Max Lens Mod unfortunately.

 That being said though, 2.7K @ 60FPS still keep options open for slow mo edits, which is a big relief!